Ryan-J-Gilbert/scc-chat/README.md

 2. If needed, the query is used to retrieve relevant documents
 3. Retrieved documents are included in the context for the LLM's response

+## Additional Applications
+- `evaluator.py` can be used to evaluate a model, system prompt, and other settings for accurate SCC answering
+- `dbanalysis.py` can be ran as a notebook in an interactive settings for exploring the server database

 ## Development Roadmap

 ### High Priority